utopia-foss/dantro/doc/data_structures/groups/psp.rst

         assert 'beta' in pss.coords
         assert 'seed' in pss.coords

-Furthermore, it also supplies the :py:meth:`~dantro.groups.pspgrp.ParamSpaceGroup.select` method, with which data from the ensemble of parameter states can be combined into a higher-dimensional object.
+Furthermore, it also supplies the :py:meth:`~dantro.groups.psp.ParamSpaceGroup.select` method, with which data from the ensemble of parameter states can be combined into a higher-dimensional object.
 The resulting object then has the parameter space dimensions *plus* the data dimensions:

 .. ipython::